CDCgov/dibbs-vm/examples/gcp/README.md

   - **Query Connector** - Run the following command and follow the prompts to configure the Query Connector:
     ```bash
       ./dibbs-query-connector-wizard.sh
-    ```

 ## Steps to launch a VM and configure the Dibbs applications using User data fields

 1. **Create a VM**:
-  - Go to the EC2 web interface.
+  - Go to the GCP Console.
+  - Navigate to `Compute Engine` > `VM instances`.
-  - Click on `Launch Instance` and follow the wizard to configure your VM.
+  - Click on `Create Instance`.
-  - Follow the AWS wizard to configure your VM with settings that comply with your organizations requirements and launch your instance.
+  - Follow the GCP wizard to configure your VM with settings that comply with your organizations requirements and launch your instance.
     - Be sure to include an ssh key and security settings that allow ssh so that you can connect to your instance and run the wizard scripts available.
-  - In the `Advanced details` step, enter the `User data` that matches your desired configuration.
+  - In the `Management, security, disks, networking, sole tenancy` section, expand the `Metadata` section.
+  - Add a new metadata entry with the key `user-data` and paste your user-data script in the value field.
-  - The `User data` scripts will execute during the VM's initialization.
+  - The user-data script will execute during the VM's initialization.

 2. **Verify the VM**:
   - After the VM is created, you can SSH into the VM and check the logs to verify that the user-data script executed successfully.
-  - You can check the logs by running:
+  - If you're using fairly recent linux distribution, you can likely check the cloud init logs here:
+    ```bash
+      tail -f /var/log/cloud-init-output.log
+    ```
   - Ensure that the eCR Viewer is running and accessible.

 ## User Data